firedrakeproject/firedrake/README.rst

   #PETSc installation, not necessary when PETSc was installed via pip
   export PETSC_DIR=/path/to/petsc
   export PETSC_ARCH=linux-gnu-c-opt

-  #Add UFL and FFC to PYTHONPATH if in non-standard location
-  export UFL_DIR=/path/to/ufl
-  export FFC_DIR=/path/to/ffc
-  export PYTHONPATH=$UFL_DIR:$FFC_DIR:$PYTHONPATH
-  # Add any other Python module in non-standard locations

   #Add PyOP2 to PYTHONPATH
   export PYTHONPATH=/path/to/PyOP2:$PYTHONPATH